puru444/Ethereum_Wallet/README.md

 **PROJECT DESCRIPTION**

-There are 2 main sections created separately for this whole project:
+There are 2 main sections defined separately for this whole project:
 A. Wallet Functionality
 B. FinTech Finder App Functionality

-**A. Wallet Functionality:** Following functions are defined under crypto_wallets:
+**A. Wallet Functionality:** Following functions are defined under crypto_wallets (Wallet Functionality):

-**- generate_account:** Purpose: To generate a new account
+**1. generate_account:** Purpose: Create a Digital Wallet & Ethereum Account from a mnemonic seed phrase.

+ **- Define Variables: Mnemonic & Wallet:** Create Wallet with the help of unique combination of mnemonic seed phrase.
+ **- Derive Keys:** Using "derive_account" function to generate Private & Public Keys.
+ **- Convert into Ethereum Account:**

 **- proof_of_work:** This function's purpose: to set the difficulty level for guessing the prev_hash of block.